 The Environmental Protection Act (EPA), administered by the Ontario Ministry of the Environment (MOE), is intended to provide for the protection and conservation of the natural environment.
 Biomedical waste is one of the many types of wastes regulated through the EPA and the General – Waste Management Regulation (Regulation 347) to ensure that proper handling procedures are used to dispose of wastes only at approved disposal facilities.
 Humber must comply with all regulatory requirements.

-Any questions with respect to the handling and disposal of biomedical waste should be directed to Health and Safety Services.
+Any questions with respect to the handling and disposal of biomedical waste should be directed to Occupational Health & Safety Services.

 The objective of this guideline is to ensure that there is a mechanism in place for the disposal of biomedical waste generated at Humber in a manner that achieves compliance with regulatory requirements.